 The first step in diagnosing gout is usually a uric acid blood test.
 High uric acid levels are associated with gout.
 However, it’s important to note that you can have high uric acid levels and not have gout.
 In addition, blood uric acid may be normal during an acute attack.
 This test is a good starting point.
 It can be used to monitor your progress in lowering your uric acid level, but it’s not diagnostic by itself.

-Following a test finding high uric acid levels, a joint aspiration is usually the next step.
-This test removes a sample of the fluid inside the affected joint and examines it under a microscope for urate crystals.
+A joint aspiration is usually the next step.
+This test involves removing a sample of the fluid from the affected joint and examining it under a microscope for urate crystals.

 If you have persistent joint disease or tophi under the skin and your doctor suspects chronic gout, an X-ray may help with the diagnosis.
 This will show if there are lesions or permanent damage.